 Do I have to have taken the ACT/SAT to be considered for admission to the Ohio State Academy or to HSIP?
 You do not have to have taken either standardized test to participate in the program at this time.
 Applications are reviewed holistically.
 In the HSIP application just put 0 or NA in those application questions.

 Do I have to be admitted to the Ohio State Academy before I apply to HSIP?
 You may apply to HSIP before you have received notice from your OSU Academy application but you must apply to both.
 Please note to participate in HSIP you must be admitted to the OSU academy.

 Will applying to HSIP help my Ohio State Academy application?
 No. The application for the Ohio State Academy is a separate process, and HSIP is an opportunity that you may take advantage of if you are admitted.

 What happens if I am not admitted to the academy?
 Can I still participate in HSIP?
 Unfortunately it is not possible to participate in HSIP if you are not admitted to the Ohio State Academy.
 If that occurs, however, we encourage you to also consider participating in John Glenn College of Public Affairs Democracy Camp.

 Are the classes and internships in-person or remote?
 The classes and internships that are associated with the program are primarily held in-person.

 What is the time commitment for the program?
-The HSIP program involves both internship and coursework for a total of about 15 hours a week.
-This could be more or less hours depending on the week.
+The HSIP program involves both internship and coursework averaging 15 to 20 hours each week during the semester.

 What do the classes associated with the HSIP program entail?
 Public Affairs 1191 is the course that the internship is associated with, and provides professional development and cohort building, while Public Affairs 2110 provides an academic introduction to public affairs.